Ocellaris clownfish: Description

 The common clownfish is a small fish which grows up to 11 cm (4.3 inches).
 Its body has a stocky appearance and oval shape.
 It is compressed laterally, with a round profile.
 The coloration of its body is orange to reddish-brown, but it can also be black in some particular areas such as the Northern Territory in Australia.
 It has three vertical white stripes outlined with a fine black line.
 The first passes just behind the eye, the second in the middle of the body widens forward to the head centrally and the third one circles the caudal peduncle.
 All the fins are also outlined with a fine black line.
 A. ocellaris is often confused with Amphiprion percula, which possesses exactly the same colours and patterns at first sight but distinguishes itself by the thickness of the black outlines.
 Additionally, A. ocellaris has a taller dorsal fin, and typically possesses 11 dorsal-fin spines vs. 10 spines in Amphiprion percula.

 Distribution and habitat

 This species is found in the Eastern Indian Ocean and in the western Pacific Ocean.
-As mentioned earlier, they can also be found in Northern Australia, Southeast Asia and Japan.
+As mentioned earlier, they can also be found in Hawaii, USA, North America, Northern Australia, Southeast Asia and Japan.

 Amphiprion ocellaris typically lives in small groups on outer reef slopes or in sheltered lagoons at a maximal depth of 15 meters.
 It inhabits three different species of sea anemones: Heteractis magnifica, Stichodactyla gigantea and Stichodactyla mertensii and have symbiotic relationships with the anemone.